mit-crpg/OpenMOC/docs/source/devguide/debugging.rst

 Debugging C/C++ Source Code
 ---------------------------

 The majority of the compute-intensive code in OpenMOC is written in C/C++ as a compiled back-end shared library.
 This section overviews some of the key steps to using GDB to debug OpenMOC's C/C++ source code.
 By no means does this section cover all of GDB's capabilities.
-Advanced developers should consult one of the many outlets for GDB documentation available online:
+Advanced developers should consult one of the many outlets for GDB documentation available online, including the following

 * `Official GDB Documentation`_
 * `GNU GDB Debugger Command Cheat Sheet`_